halfasecond/geneva/README.md

 ## Documentation

 - [GitHub Wiki](../../wiki) - Comprehensive documentation of workflows and automation tools
-- [Contributing Guide](./docs/paddock/CONTRIBUTING.md) - Guide for contributing to the project
+- [Contributing Guide](./docs/paddock/CONTRIBUTING.md) - Guide for contributing to the project👀

 ## Getting Started